iLuisReyes/HealthCatalyst/README.md

 - In Visual Studio, at the menu, select TEST -> RUN -> All Tests

 The unit test explorer window should display running all 22 tests and all 22 tests should pass.
+If for any reason the Unit Tests do not work, enable the VS settings as displayed with the instructions at https://github.com/fixie/fixie/issues/193 to allow Visual Studio to find the Test adapters.

 ## Built With